Grants & Awards

 HTRS Travel Awards

-HTRS provides grants to support up to $1,500 in travel, lodging, and meeting registration fees for young investigators who submit the highest scoring abstracts to be displayed as posters at HTRS Scientific Symposia.
-More information will be available as we approach the HTRS 2019 Symposium.
+HTRS provides grants to support up to $1,500 in travel and lodging, plus complimentary meeting registration fees for young investigators who submit the highest scoring abstracts to be displayed as posters at HTRS Scientific Symposia.

 Awards for Mid-Level Investigators in Hemostasis and/or Thrombosis